apollographql/runtime-testing-framework/docs/src/explanation/overview.md

 Terraform or managing Kubernetes clusters.
 The answer is relatively simple: RTF is designed to _compose_ with other tools rather than embed them directly.
-By setting things up this way we make it possible for end users to leverage the tooling they are already familiar with alongside RTF rather than being forced to pick from a limited set of options that we happed to have added support for.
+By setting things up this way we make it possible for end users to leverage the tooling they are already familiar with alongside RTF rather than being forced to pick from a limited set of options that we happened to have added support for.

 ## When is it worthwhile using RTF?